frcdesign/FRCDesign.org/docs/learning-course/stage2/2B-basicShooter.md

     For 2020, the initiation line on the field can serve as a reference point to estimate your shooting position and angle.
 The goal's scoring area is forgiving enough to accommodate slight variations in position, making precise alignment less critical.
 By using a shot distance calculator, you can estimate the optimal shooting parameters.

-    Explore [this 2020 trajectory calculator](https://www.desmos.com/calculator/euvciqv3tr) to see how adjustments to angle and speed affect your shot.
+    Explore [this 2020 trajectory calculator](https://www.desmos.com/calculator/euvciqv3tr "Desmos 2020 Trajcetory Calculator"){:target="_blank"} to see how adjustments to angle and speed affect your shot.
 Can you identify a combination of angle and speed that allows for consistent scoring even with some positional variation?
     !!!
 Calculator
         <center><iframe src="https://www.desmos.com/calculator/5fil8alfmd?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe></center>